 Mr. Corey is an independent security consultant with a 40+ year track record developing, assessing, and improving multi-disciplined security programs.
 He is an expert in delivering timely and quality solutions based on a broad spectrum of experience supporting local, national, and international security programs and projects.
 His areas of expertise include developing risk management plans for mission critical key infrastructure, evaluating the overall effectiveness of security programs including security education, personnel security, physical security and access control, safeguarding of classified and sensitive information, and classification management; assisting in developing documentation to support security upgrades or new construction; support in developing operational and procedural documentation related to the continuity of operations, operations security, insider threat, and emergency action plans; and performing editorial reviews of technical documents to ensure compliance with established policies, guidelines and standards for format, style, writing and quality.
 Mr. Corey has worked with the US Department of Energy to upgrade security at nuclear power plants and research reactor sites in Russia and the Former Soviet Union (FSU) and the International Atomic Energy Agency on programs supporting the return of Russian reactor fuel along with the development of facilities to support the long term storage of spent nuclear fuel.
-He was involved in investigating, assessing, and countering the treat posed by urban terrorism activities in Europe and the Middle-East.
+His past activities have included investigating, assessing, and countering the treat posed by urban terrorists operating in Europe and the Middle-East; conducting extensive debriefings of Army and Marine Attaches returning from assignments to certain “High Risk” countries ( Soviet Union, China, Iran, etc.) to identify modus operandi of indigenous counterintelligence agencies; and developing and participating in surveillance/counter-surveillance training for members of the U.S. special operations community and select international intelligence agencies.
 His background also includes work in counterintelligence, counterespionage, and technical surveillance countermeasures (TSCM) as both a technician and instructor.
 Mr. Corey's association with ASIS began in 2006.
-He is also a member of the International Association of Professional Security Consultants (IAPSC) and World Institute for Nuclear Security (WINS).
+He is also a member of the International Association of Professional Security Consultants (IAPSC) and the World Institute for Nuclear Security (WINS).